aospapp/aosp/external/toolchain-utils/binary_search_tool/README.bisect.md

 * board: The board to bisect on.
 For example: daisy, falco, etc.
 * remote: The IP address of the physical machine you're using to test with.
 * package: The package to bisect with.
-For example: chromeos-chrome
+For example: chromeos-chrome.
+* use_flags: (Optional) Use flags for emerge.
+For example: "-thinlto -cfi".
+* noreboot: (Optional) Do not reboot after updating the package.
 * dir: (Optional) the directory for your good/bad build trees.
 Defaults to
        $BISECT_DIR or /tmp/sysroot_bisect.
 This value will set $BISECT_DIR
        for all bisecting scripts.